Ifeoluwapoo/video-datasets/README.md

 # Video-datasets
-These are video datasets used for the research experiment of encryption and attacks
+These are video datasets used for the research experiment of encryption and tampering

 The original videos are stored in the original-videos folder, the encrypted videos are stored in the encrypted-videos folder, and the attacked videos are stored in the attacked-videos folder.